PSO-Convolutional Neural Networks with Heterogeneous Learning Rate: Classification results

-Since a standard for Cifar-10 architecture and hyper-parameter settings are not available in Keras ecosystem (a famous API to develop deep learning applications) as far as our knowledge, we decide to build our models based on popular Inception-v3 structure and compare our results with recent state-of-the-art using the same architecture.
+Since a standard for Cifar-10 architecture and hyper-parameter settings are not available in Keras ecosystem (a famous API to develop deep learning applications) to the best of our knowledge, we decide to build our models based on popular Inception-v3 structure and compare our results with recent state-of-the-art using the same architecture.

 First, as we can glean from Figure~\ref{fig:baseline_neural_networks}, the results of transfer learning models using frozen layers are approximately $0.89$.
 In comparison with recent works, the authors in~\cite{alkhouly2021improving} and~\cite{kalayeh2019training} reported accuracy of $0.86$ and $0.92$, respectively.
 Thus, the differences are in a decent range and we will use the model as a baseline to improve our work.
-Second, we see that results of unfrozen neural networks (re-trained model) outperform those with frozen layers by a large margin increasing by $8\%$.
-Next, augmentation for frozen neural networks causes accuracy to decrease whereas the technique overall benefits unfrozen neural network.
+Second, we see that results of unfrozen neural networks (re-trained model) outperform those with frozen layers by a large margin increasing by roughly $8\%$ in settings with and without augmentations.